23 April 2018

 Use the right background

-Put the object on a surface with rich texture, such as a sheet of paper with printed or handwritten text on it.
-As long as you keep the background within the field of view of the scanner, there’ll be no problem with texture tracking or global registration.
+- Put the object on a surface with rich texture, for example, a sheet of paper with text, either printed or written on it.

-Also, make sure the background isn’t too bright and the text is clearly visible.
-If it’s not quite right, just shift the brightness slider a tad.
+- Additionally, check, that the background itself isn’t too bright, so the text on it is clearly visible.
+If it’s not quite right, adjust the texture brightness in Scan settings a little bit.

-If the object is too large to fit a textured background in the field of view, add texture.
-The scanner will distinguish between colors to identify the edges of the object scanned.
+If the object is too large to fit a textured background in the field of view, another option is to add texture right on the object.
+As the result, the scanner will distinguish between colours to identify the edges of the scanned part.

-For easier recognition, we recommend marking the object with a few numbers, letters or crosses.
-The main advantage of this method is that it’s applicable to objects of any size, even several meters long.
-Just make sure there is unique texture in each frame.
+- The easiest way is to mark the object with a few numbers, letters or crosses.
+The main advantage, in this case, is that this method is applicable to objects of any size, even several meters long - just make sure there is unique texture in each frame.

-If you can’t draw anything on the object, use masking tape.
-It’s easy to mark, can be attached to any surface and doesn't leave any sticky residue when removed.
+- If you can’t draw anything on the object, use masking tape or stickers, so you can draw texture features on them.
+They are easy to mark and can be attached to any surface.

 We are here to help!
 If you have any questions or issues, please do not hesitate to contact our team by emailing firstname.lastname@example.org or by clicking on "Ask Support" button on the upper part of the screen.
 We will always be happy to assist you and will get back to you as soon as we can.